-Example: You earned \$8,000 in Smith City, Kentucky.
+Example: While an Indiana resident you earned \$8,000 in Smith City, Kentucky.
 Your employer withheld a Smith City (local) tax from your wages.
-Since your wages were taxed by a non-Indiana locality (Smith City), you are eligible to take a \$2,000 deduction.
+Since your wages were taxed by a non-Indiana locality, you are eligible to take a \$2,000 deduction.